runtimeverification/evm-semantics/data.md

 EVM Words
 =========

 EVM uses bounded 256 bit integer words.
 Here we provide the arithmetic of these words, as well as some data-structures over them.

 Word Operations
 ---------------

-To perform arithmetic on words, make sure that you use the corresponding `<op>Word` operators (eg. `+Word`), which will make sure that the correct rounding modes are used when performing the operations.
+To perform arithmetic on words, make sure that you use the corresponding `<op>Word` operators (eg. `+Word`) This makes sure that the correct rounding modes are used when performing the operations.

 ```k
 module EVM-DATA